cibernox/space-crops/README.md

 Why is that?
 That is because an error happened and we didn't handle it.
 Since orbit each source only handlers one request at a time, and this one didn't succeed, subsequent requests are never processed.

-For querys like this one it's fairly simple.
+For queries like this one it's fairly simple.
 If we make a request and it fails because we're offline or the server is on maintenance, bad luck, but we can still continue to work with the data we already cached in indexedDB, so we can just skip the failed task and carry on.

 Run:
 - `ember g data-strategy remote-queryfail`